dappforce/subsocial-docs/docs/faq/Overview.md

 - On Chrome, install via [Chrome web store](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd)
 - On Firefox, install via [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/)

-After the Polkadot extension is installed, create (or import) your account and then you can sign in on the Subsocial web dApp (decentralized application) by visiting this [link](https://app.subsocial.network).
-To use the dApp, you will need Subsocial tokens, so please visit our [token faucet](https://app.subsocial.network/faucet).
+After the Polkadot extension is installed, create (or import) your account and then you can sign in on the Subsocial web dapp (decentralized application) by visiting this [link](https://app.subsocial.network).
+To use the dapp, you will need Subsocial tokens, so please visit our [token faucet](https://app.subsocial.network/faucet).

 ## Can I use Subsocial on mobile devices?

 You can read posts and comments on mobile devices.
 Currently it is not possible to post, comment, up/downvote, share, or follow from mobile devices.
-This is because our current web dApp requires the Polkadot.js extension to sign transactions, and modern mobile browsers (like Chrome and Firefox) do not support the extension.
+This is because our current web dapp requires the Polkadot.js extension to sign transactions, and modern mobile browsers (like Chrome and Firefox) do not support the extension.
 We currently have a mobile app in development.

+## Is there an existential deposit on Subsocial?

+Currently the existential deposit on the betanet is 0.1 SUB.
+This is subject to change in the future depending on the overall tokenomics of Subsocial.

 ## I have problems with the Polkadot{.js} extension.
 What should I do?

 ### My account is not displaying correctly

-Double check that your extension is connected to the web dApp.
+Double check that your extension is connected to the web dapp.
 If so, [refreshing the page](/docs/faq/overview#i-reloaded-a-page-but-it-did-not-help) helps.

 ### I do not see new accounts from Polkadot.js extension

-If you don’t see new Polkadot{.js} accounts on the web dApp in the top right corner, try to sign out, [reload the page](/docs/faq/overview#i-reloaded-a-page-but-it-did-not-help), and sign back in.
+If you don’t see new Polkadot{.js} accounts on the web dapp in the top right corner, try to sign out, [reload the page](/docs/faq/overview#i-reloaded-a-page-but-it-did-not-help), and sign back in.

 ### I reloaded a page, but it did not help